DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/20_practices_for_liberation.md

 This represents one of the consciousness technologies that was systematically suppressed during the control period.
 Within this framework, such abilities were part of humanity's original design—our creators intended us to be capable of sophisticated health assessment and healing without external technology.
 The reemergence of these capabilities signals the reactivation of dormant genetic programming as we approach the choice point of our evolution.

-### The Psychic Awakening: When Skeptics Become Believers
+### The Psychic Awakening: Reconnecting to Tree of Life Consciousness

 *Thomas had always been the skeptic in his family, the one who rolled his eyes at his mother's "intuitions" and his sister's tarot cards.
 But after six months of rigorous reality testing, something had shifted.
 The constant mental chatter had quieted, and in that silence, he began to notice things.*

+*What Thomas didn't realize was that he was reactivating dormant Tree of Life programming—consciousness technologies that had been systematically suppressed but never completely eliminated from human genetics.*

 ### The First Breakthrough: Telepathic Connection